-Jessica Zetzman, Program and Communications Associate Jessica has a cross-functional role at the Washington Area Women’s Foundation, working both with the director of communications and marketing to educate supporters and to promote the Foundation via social media, and with the program officer to assist with all aspects of the grants management process.
-Jessica comes to the Foundation with an array of experience in both the non-profit and private sectors, including work at NeighborWorks America where she was a Program Specialist for the National Foreclosure Mitigation Counseling (NFMC) grants program.
-The issue of economic stability for women first became a passion for Jessica when she began as a crisis hotline volunteer with the Genesis Women’s Shelter in her hometown of Dallas, Texas.
-She later worked extensively with women in Meheba Refugee Camp in Zambia as a Project Manager for several development projects including the Meheba Women’s Centre.
+Jessica Zetzman, Communications and Grants Manager Jessica has a cross-functional role at the Washington Area Women’s Foundation, working both with the director of communications to educate supporters and to promote the Foundation via social media, and with the program officer to assist with all aspects of the grants management process.
+Jessica comes to the Foundation with an array of experience in both the non-profit and private sectors, including work at NeighborWorks America where she was a program specialist for the National Foreclosure Mitigation Counseling (NFMC) grants program.
+The issue of economic security for women first became a passion for Jessica when she began as a crisis hotline volunteer with the Genesis Women’s Shelter in her hometown of Dallas, Texas.
+She later worked extensively with women in Meheba Refugee Camp in Zambia as a project manager for several development projects including the Meheba Women’s Centre.
 She has also worked and studied in Cameroon, Tanzania, and China and holds a Bachelors of Commerce from McGill University in Montreal, Canada.